PoisotLab/ms_network_prediction/manuscript.md

 guidelines to ultimately be able to predict more accurately how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

+### What is the temporal scale suitable for the prediction of species interactions?

+Another component the interplay between scale and interactions is *time*.
+Different mechanisms structure ecological networks across different timescales [@Trojelsgaard2016EcoNet].
+Individuals are highly affected by the present, local environmental variables, while species and clades have their evolutionary history defined by historical series of events.
+Therefore, what should be the appropriate temporal scale for the prediction of species interactions?
+On some scales, we can infer interactions through the phylogenetic similarity between species, under the assumption that at this scale functional traits are phylogenetically conserved [@Gomez2010EcoInt].
+On phylogenetic scales where the niche is conserved, we also may want to evaluate potential interactions for bipartite networks and identify species that can replace one another inside each set [@Desjardins-Proulx2017EcoInt].

 ### How do we turn a predictive model into a forecasting model?